Formation of spin-orbital entangled 2D electron gas in layer delta-doped bilayer iridate La$_{\delta}$Sr$_3$Ir$_2$O$_7$: Introduction

 Motivated by the aforementioned observations, in this work, we pursue density functional theory (DFT) calculations on $\delta$-doped SIO-327, where a single SrO layer is replaced by LaO layer.
 A single SIO-327 has six SrO layers along [100].
 Therefore, to construct a $\delta$-doped structure, it is sufficient to consider one unit cell and replace one of the SrO layers by LaO layer as shown in Fig. \ref{spin-density}.
 The periodic superlattice formed out of it introduces a separation of 21 \AA between two consecutive LaO layers which is reasonably large to ignore any interactions between these two layers.

 We predict the formation of a two-dimensional spin-orbital entangled electron gas in $\delta$-doped SIO-327.
 The 2DEG is found to be non-spin polarized and sharply confined on two IrO$_2$ layers close to the LaO layer.
 While the extra La valence electron is bound along crystal $a$ direction due to strong confinement potential formed due to the bilayer crystal structure, it is highly mobile in the $bc$ plane.
-The spin density analysis suggests that the Neel state of pristine SIO-327 gets destroyed for those IrO$_2$ layers which are adjacent to the LaO layer.
+The spin density analysis suggests that the N\'eel state of pristine SIO-327 gets destroyed for those IrO$_2$ layers which are adjacent to the LaO layer.
 The IrO$_2$ layers far away from the interface remain insulating and preserve the G-type magnetic ordering of pristine SIO-327.
+Moreover, the tight-binding model developed with the t$_{2g}$ orbitals basis very well captures the essential features of the electronic structure obtained from DFT such as the bulk gap and partially filled electron bands forming the 2DEG.
 The conductivity tensors estimated using semiclassical Boltzmann theory at room temperature infers that the 2DEG possess ultra-high planar conductivity tensors $\sigma_{yy,zz}$ ($\approx$ 10$^{19}$) which are three-orders higher as compared to normal tensor $\sigma_{xx}$, manifesting the formation of 2DEG.